iWhatty/ohkami-v0.23.5-to-0.24-migration-notes/docs/RESPONSE_v0.24.md

 Middleware can modify headers by calling `res.headers.set()` in their `back` method.
 When the `sse` feature is active a handler may return a streaming body and the framework handles chunked encoding automatically.

+For convenience the `typed::status` module defines constructors like `status::Created` and `status::NoContent` which return lightweight wrappers implementing `IntoResponse`.
+Prefer these helpers when you simply need to send a standard status code.

 Review the documentation comments in `response/mod.rs` for details on WebSocket and SSE support.